AI for Customer Service Automation: A 2024 Tool Review

 Zendesk

-Zendesk is a comprehensive customer service platform that offers AI-powered features to streamline support workflows.
+Zendesk is a comprehensive customer service platform that offers AI-powered features to support workflows.
 Key AI functionalities include:

 - Answer Bot: A chatbot that uses AI to understand customer inquiries and provide relevant answers from your knowledge base.